nicoolesy/SI699w24_Posts_Images/README.md

 - Jingjie Wan | Department of Information | University of Michigan | Ann Arbor, MI | iriswan@umich.edu

 Feel free to reach out with any questions or suggestions!

-(Code and data files can also be found in the following link: https://drive.google.com/drive/folders/1lEer0BCPQ5ajxRYln9mIC4ygby24KhoG?usp=sharing)